chunnodu/blog/content/Reading List 2020.md

 13. The Courage to be Disliked(a)
 14. Richard Hittleman's Yoga
 15. 9 Lies about work(a)

-## In Progress
+16. The Two Kinds of Life - E.W Kenyon
-16. Selling is Simple - Fred Herman (1970)
+17. Selling is Simple - Fred Herman (1970)

-17. Semantic Web for the Working Ontologist
+### In Progress
-18. The Toyota way
+-  Semantic Web for the Working Ontologist

-## Still in the Queue
+-  The Toyota way

-19. Everybody Writes - Ann Handley
+### Still in the Queue

-20. African Fractals - Ron Eglash
+- Everybody Writes - Ann Handley
-21. The Two Kinds of Life - E.W Kenyon
+- African Fractals - Ron Eglash
-22. Realtime: Making Digital China
+- Realtime: Making Digital China
-23. Traction
+- Traction
-24. Observational Sketching
+- Observational Sketching
-25. Read this if you want to take great photographs of places
+- Read this if you want to take great photographs of places
-26. Read this if you want to take great photographs of people
+- Read this if you want to take great photographs of people